Deepakreddy1510/Snake-Game/README.md

 - **Language**: C++ (C++11 or later)
 - **Data Structures**: `deque` for snake body, `set` for constant-time collision detection
 - **Terminal Control**:
-  - `termios.h` for disabling canonical input and echo
+  - `termios.h` for disabling canonical input (The terminal waits until you press Enter before sending your input to the program) and echo  (What you type appears on the screen)
   - `fcntl.h` for making keyboard input non-blocking

 ---